Contact us whenever you need it!

 Writing a Bill of Sale for Used Cars

-It may be good to provide a bill of sale, even if many states do not require it, to document the deal between seller and buyer and make sure all the terms and conditions are in writing.
-Bills of sale should include the following items:
+It may be good to fill out a bill of sale for a used car, even if many states do not require it, to document the deal between seller and buyer and make sure all the terms and conditions are in writing.

 Here are the elements a car bill of sale should include: